-2. Qualifying Person Criteria.
+2. Qualifying Person Criteria and Insurance Eligibility.

-- (a) To be considered a qualifying person, you must: - (1) Be eligible to receive federal benefits; - (2) Be a U.S. citizen or resident; - (3) File either a Schedule F tax form or other farm tax forms that can be converted to a Substitute Schedule F, to the IRS; - (4) The Schedule F, or Substitute Schedule F, must cover 100 percent of your farm operation.
-(A tax entity which reports a fractional share of farming activity conducted by a partnership, corporation or any other "joint venture" does not qualify for

-- WFRP coverage on the fractional share of farming activity): - (5) Be engaged in the business of farming and derive revenue from the production of commodities; - (6) Derive 50 percent or more of the expected revenue for the insurance year from the pilot counties but may also derive revenue from commodities produced in non-pilot counties that are contiguous to pilot counties; - (7) Derive not more than 50 percent of allowable revenue from commodities purchased for resale; and - (8) File a United States Federal income tax return for each year of the revenue and expense history that is the same tax entity and farm operation as the insured person for the insurance year unless one of the following applies in which case you are still a qualified person: - (i) Your tax entity (taxpayer identification number) changed (e.g., you and your spouse form a partnership and file a U.S. Partnership Return of Income and you previously filed a U.S. Individual Income Tax Return that included your spouse's interest in the farm operation); or - (ii) You stop farming as an individual and farm as a tax entity other than an individual; - (iii) You form a successor farming operation that is a different tax entity but is basically the same operation. - (b) Your farm operation will be ineligible for insurance under this policy if: - (1) Your insured revenue is greater than \$8.5 million on the sales closing date; - (2) Your expected revenue from animals and animal products is greater than \$1 million or more than 35 percent of your expected revenue on the sales closing date; - (3) Your expected revenue from nursery and greenhouse products is greater than \$1 million or more than 35 percent of your expected revenue on the sales closing date;
+- (a) To be considered a qualifying person, you must: - (1) Be eligible to receive federal benefits; - (2) Be a U.S. citizen or resident; - (3) File either a Schedule F tax form or other farm tax forms that can be converted to a Substitute Schedule F: - (4) The Schedule F, or Substitute Schedule F, must cover 100 percent of your farm operation.
+(A tax entity which reports a fractional share of farming activity conducted by a partnership, corporation or any other "joint venture" does not qualify for WFRP coverage on the fractional share of farming activity); - (5) Be engaged in the business of farming and derive revenue from the production of commodities; and - (6) Derive not more than 50 percent of expected revenue from commodities purchased for resale. - (b) To be eligible for insurance under this policy you must be a qualifying person that has filed a United States Federal income tax return, including farm tax forms, for each of the five years of your whole-farm history period for the same tax entity and farm operation as the insured person for the insurance year unless one of the following applies: - (1) Your tax entity (taxpayer identification number) changed (e.g., you and your spouse form a partnership and file a U.S. Partnership Return of Income and you previously filed a U.S. Individual Income Tax Return that included your spouse's interest in the farm operation); or - (2) You stop farming as an individual and farm as a tax entity other than an individual: - (3) You form a successor farming operation that is a different tax entity but is basically the same operation; - (4) You purchase, inherit, or lease another person's farm operation and